ton-community/ton-docs/docs/v3/guidelines/smart-contracts/security/things-to-focus.md

 import Feedback from '@site/src/components/Feedback';

-# Things to focus on while working with TON blockchain
+# Things to focus on while working with TON Blockchain

 In this article, we will review and discuss the elements to consider for those who want to develop TON applications.